mackmgg/test/README.md

 Test repo, please ignore

-There is, nor will ever be, nothing of importance here.
+There is absolutely nothing, nor will there ever be anything, of importance here.